RakshitNotFound/Simple-Clock/README.md

 # Simple-Clock
-A simple clock w/ HTML and JavaScript
+A normal clock w/ HTML and JavaScript